2022 The State of Risk Oversight: An Overview of Enterprise Risk Management Practices - 13th Edition

 - There are a number of impediments to advancing an organization’s risk management processes, with the belief that “risks are managed in other ways besides ERM” dominating the list.

 - There may be a disconnect between desired versus actual risk management capabilities given the majority of organizations describe their risk culture as “strongly risk averse” to “risk averse” despite the finding that only a minority of respondents describe their risk management processes as “mature” or “robust.”

 - Pinpointing an executive to lead the risk management process is becoming more common relative to a decade ago; however, just under one-half of our surveyed organizations are doing so.

 - Individuals serving in the CRO or equivalent role most often report directly to either the CEO or CFO.

-- The likelihood an organization has a management-level risk committee is higher than the likelihood they have appointed a CRO or equivalent.
+- The likelihood an organization has a management-level risk committee is increasing and higher than the likelihood they have appointed a CRO or equivalent.

 Ongoing Risk Monitoring

 - There appears to be an opportunity for most organizations to improve the nature and type of key risk indicators included in their management dashboard systems.
 Across the full sample, only 32% report they are “mostly satisfied” or “very satisfied” with their organization’s KRIs.

 - The growing use of data analytics may provide opportunities for management to strengthen their management “dashboards” to include more information that helps track potential risks on the horizon.

 - More often than not, boards of directors assign formal responsibility for overseeing management’s risk assessment and risk management process to a board committee, which is typically the audit committee, except for financial services organizations that have a risk committee at the board level.